ms-iot/content/en-US/win10/samples/DigitalSignage.md

  <img src="{{site.baseurl}}/images/DigitalSignage/DigitalSign_home.png" height="400">

-###Let's look at the code
+##Exploring the Code

 Here we will walk though the code used to exercise the scenarios performed above.

 ###Slideshow

 Navigate to Slideshow.xaml.cs.
-Observe that the imageExtensions variable maintains a list of supported image types
+Observe that the imageExtensions variable maintains a list of expected image types

     public sealed partial class SlideshowPage : Page
     {